shenzhoudance/yellowpaper/evm.rst

 	Input Args
 		* none

-	Return
+	Return (32 bytes)
-		data(32 bytes) (The total size of the code of the current contract which called this instruction)
+		data (The total size of the code of the current contract which called this instruction)

 ---------------------